Nephrology Billing Services in Wisconsin

 Every WI payer has specific rules for nephrology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Nephrology Claims
+Anthem Blue Cross Blue Shield of Wisconsin Nephrology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Wisconsin commercial nephrology claims.
+Anthem Blue Cross Blue Shield of Wisconsin processes the largest share of Wisconsin commercial nephrology claims.
 We know their WI specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-BadgerCare Plus routes nephrology patients through 5 managed care plans: Anthem, Molina, Quartz, and 2 more.
+Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) routes nephrology patients through 10 managed care plans: Anthem Blue Cross Blue Shield, Molina Healthcare of Wisconsin, Quartz Health Solutions, and 7 more.
 Each MCO has its own nephrology authorization and billing rules that we manage.

 Denial Prevention for Wisconsin Nephrology